apache/lucenenet/websites/apidocs/index.md

 description: The documentation website for Lucene.Net
 ---

-Apache Lucene.Net 4.8.0 Documentation
+Apache Lucene.Net [EnvVar:LuceneNetVersion] Documentation
 ===============

 ---------------

-Lucene is a .NET full-text search engine.
+Lucene is a _.NET full-text search engine_.
 Lucene.NET is not a complete application, but rather a code library and API that can easily be used to add search capabilities to applications.

-This is the official API documentation for <b>Apache Lucene.NET 4.8.0</b>.
+This is the official API documentation for __Apache Lucene.NET [EnvVar:LuceneNetVersion]__.

 ## Getting Started